Paris Saint-Germain FC (PSG) Sponsors 2025/26

 In September 2024, Paris Saint-Germain signed up sneaker and streetwear retailer Snipes as their new back-of-shirt sponsor for the next three seasons.

-In January 2025, Ligue 1 champions Paris Saint-Germain inked a new multi-year partnership agreement with the Austrian crypto company, Bitpanda.
-With this deal, the brand has been named as the club’s new premium partner and official crypto trading partner.
+In January 2025, Paris Saint-Germain signed a multi-year partnership agreement with Bitpanda, an Austrian crypto company, bringing it on board as a Premium Partner as well as their official crypto trading partner.

-As part of the agreement, Bitpanda’s branding will be displayed at the Parc des Princes as part of the arrangement.
-In order to bring supporters closer to the team, the deal also consists of digital activations, player participation in content development, and special events.
+As part of the agreement, Bitpanda’s branding is to be displayed at the Parc des Princes.
+Digital activations, player participation in content development, and special events are also part of the deal.

 OFFICIAL PARTNERS